Juhi635/Microsoft-clone/README.md

-# Microsoft Page Clone
+# **💻 Microsoft Page Clone**

 This project is a basic clone of the Microsoft homepage.
 It aims to replicate the layout and design of the Microsoft website for educational purposes.

 ## Live Demo

-Access the live demo of the microsoft page clone https://microsoft-clone-project.vercel.app/
+Access the live demo of the Microsoft page clone ➡️ https://microsoft-clone-project.vercel.app/

 ## Features